Ray Watters

-Raymond Frederick Watters (born 1928) is a New Zealand geographer.
-He has conducted interdisciplinary studies and projects for UN agencies, British Overseas Development Administration, NZ Aid and governments of a number of developing countries including Solomon Islands, Kiribati, Tuvalu, Mexico, Venezuela, Peru and Papua New Guinea.
+Raymond Frederick Watters (2 June 1928 – 3 February 2024) was a New Zealand geographer.
+He conducted interdisciplinary studies and projects for UN agencies, British Overseas Development Administration, NZ Aid and governments of a number of developing countries including Solomon Islands, Kiribati, Tuvalu, Mexico, Venezuela, Peru and Papua New Guinea.

+Biography

+Watters was born in Cambridge on 2 June 1928.
+After attaining Bachelor of Arts and MA (Hons) degrees from Auckland and Victoria University Colleges, he completed a PhD at the London School of Economics in 1956 for a thesis on the historical geography of Samoa.
+He taught at Victoria University of Wellington for 38 years, giving courses on Latin America, historical geography, the Pacific and Chinese peasantry.

-In 2009 he was honoured with the Distinguished New Zealand Geography Award.
+In 2009, he was honoured with a Distinguished New Zealand Geography Award.

-He specialises in rural development and social change in the developing world, especially in Oceania (South Pacific), Latin America and Guizhou in south-west China.
-He has also extensively studied shifting agriculture in the hot, wet tropics, human geography and development problems in tribal and peasant societies at micro, meso and macro levels, and the nature of peasantry in the Southern Andes, Peru.
+Watters specialised in rural development and social change in the developing world, especially in Oceania (South Pacific), Latin America and Guizhou in south-west China.
+He had also extensively studied shifting agriculture in the hot, wet tropics, human geography and development problems in tribal and peasant societies at micro, meso and macro levels, and the nature of peasantry in the southern Andes, Peru.
 Many studies involved geographic, historical, anthropological and economic analyses or synthesis, as well as village fieldwork.

-After attaining a bachelor of arts and master of arts (honours) from Auckland and Victoria University Colleges respectively, he completed a Ph.D. at the London School of Economics in 1956 for a thesis on the historical geography of Samoa.
-He taught at Victoria University of Wellington for 38 years, giving courses on Latin America, historical geography, the Pacific and Chinese peasantry.

-Watters led research projects on the Solomon Islands, resulting in three Ph.Ds and four major reports; the Gilbert and Ellice Islands project, yielding three Ph.Ds and six major reports and the Ministry of Foreign Affairs project on Small Island States (with Geoff Bertram), out of which came the MIRAB (migration, remittance, foreign aid, public bureaucracy) model.
+Watters led research projects on the Solomon Islands, resulting in three PhDs and four major reports; the Gilbert and Ellice Islands project, yielding three PhDs and six major reports; and the Ministry of Foreign Affairs project on small island states (with Geoff Bertram), out of which came the MIRAB (migration, remittance, foreign aid, public bureaucracy) model.